apache/rocketmq/docs/en/proxy/deploy_guide.md

 nohup sh mqproxy &
 ```

 The previous command will launch the `Proxy`, with `Broker` in the same process.
-It asssumes `Namesrv` nodes are running at the address specified by `nameSrvAddr`.
+It assumes `Namesrv` nodes are running at the address specified by `nameSrvAddr`.